 - Inadequate cooling due to dirty coils, clogged air filter, or improper refrigerant levels

 - Frozen evaporator due to duct obstructions, dirty condenser, or clogged air filter

 - Unusual noises due to damaged fan belt, blower motor, or compressor problems

 - Startup problems due to tripped breakers or safety systems, failed start capacitor, or damaged compressor

 Whether the problem is minor or major, our team at Classic Aire Care can quickly find the cause and recommend the best repair options for your needs and your budget.
-We also offer 24-hour emergency repair services, for any problems that happen outside of our normal bluishness hours.
+We also offer 24-hour emergency repair services, for any problems that happen outside of our normal business hours.

 For all your air conditioner service and repair needs, contact our team at Classic Aire Care today!